 “He was very well read,” Tom Sancton, Jr. says of his father.
 “He read all kinds of things and was particularly interested in the Greek classics.
 Homer he knew by heart.
 He saw the musicians (at Preservation Hall) as heroic figures, the universal archetypes of some universal characters.
 He mentioned that to Allan Jaffe.
 Allan Jaffe at that time was a young man running Preservation Hall.
 Allan years later repeated that to me and said how much it impressed him and gave him a sense of the universal importance of what they were doing. ”

 Song For My Fathers

-Sancton’s 2006 memoir Song For My Fathers is now available as an interactive download for iPad.
-In addition to the full text novel, the e-book rerelease includes vintage photographs, narration and audio recordings of musical performances, interviews, recording sessions and even rare videos of jazz funerals.
+Sancton’s 2006 memoir Song For My Fathers is now available as an interactive e-book.
+In addition to the full text novel, the electronic rerelease includes vintage photographs, narration and audio recordings of musical performances, interviews, recording sessions and even rare videos of jazz funerals.
 You can find out how to download your copy of Song For My Fathers here, or you can still find the old-fashioned print version online or at your favorite local bookstore.

 The Bettencourt Affair